 Rising Sea Levels, Brighton, UK (2008-2009)

-With this early project I inaugurated my long-term dedication to the effects of climate change.
-I took the West Pier in Brighton (UK) as an imaginary landscape affected by rising sea levels and averse weather events.
+With this project, I took the West Pier in Brighton (UK) as an imaginary deserted landscape struck by severe rising sea levels.

-How do you photograph a phenomenon as slow as rising sea levels?
-How do you seize a feature that is already reshaping the coastline around the world and yet at an ever so slow pace?
+How do you photograph a phenomenon as slow as the sea level rise?
+How do you approach a phenomenon which is currently making the coastlines retreat around the world and yet at an ever so slow pace?

-I photographed the Pier at low tide and at night inspired by the often apocalyptic dark skies of fiction films envisioning our future in 20, 30, 100 years from now.
-I was using a flash reminiscent of news photography in order to keep the dark background and in an attempt to shed a harsh light on the decaying structure which people wanted to see removed.
-It also represents an archive because the West Pier has mostly been dismantled and removed by now.
+I photographed the Pier at low tide and at night inspired by the often apocalyptic dark skies of the movies envisioning our future in 20, 30, 100 years from now.